Tam-Tam (album): Background

 Tam-Tam was Amanda's last album with Ariola Records and was mainly recorded only to fulfill her contract with the label.
 It was also her first full-length release not to be produced in Munich by Anthony Monn, but only by Italian musicians, primarily Roberto Cacciapaglia who produced the entire material.
 The album is a blend of synthesizer-based pop and new wave music.
 Lyrically, it references African folklore, mainly dealing with topics such as black magic.
 Amanda explained in a 1983 interview: "I'm fascinated with Voodoo, Macumba, exorcisms.
 Basically, the sphere that goes beyond the perception of rationality".

 The album artwork is credited to Graphic Studio CGD.
-It portrays Amanda as an African witch, complete with make-up and outfit.
+It portrays Amanda as an witch.
 The dress and jewelry are credited to Artemio of Milano, and the photographs are by Angelo Deligio.

 Although Lear performed songs from the album on the popular Italian TV show Premiatissima, she did not promote the album in the rest of Europe and neither did the record company because of their complicated relationship at the time.
 "No Regrets" was released as a single in Italy only, and no singles were released internationally to promote the album.
 "Bewitched" was then released as a promotional single, again only on Italian market.
 Lack of promotion largely contributed to Tam-Tams subsequent commercial failure.
 The LP failed to chart and remains her lowest-selling Ariola album.

 The rights to the Ariola-Eurodisc back catalogue are currently held by Sony BMG.
 Like most of Amanda's albums from the Ariola Records era, Tam-Tam has not received the official CD re-issue.